Wooden Garden Fencing Ideas London

 Hit and Miss Fence Panels with Trellis on Top

-Slatted Fence Panels: These panels provide are ideal for those wanting a contemporary fence.
+Slatted Fence Panels: These panels are ideal for those wanting a contemporary fence.
 The wood is placed horizontally with small gaps in between.
 This gives you some privacy but also allows the light in.
 The wood is smooth for a contemporary finish.
-The panel can be stained or painted a dark colour to give a dramatic effect.
+The panel can be stained or painted dark to give a dramatic effect.

 wooden-garden-fencing-ideas-contemporary-styles